MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Discontinuous Ownership Transfers

-!!! warning Non-'orderly' ownership transfers cannot transfer script state
-    If the ownership transfer of an entity with owner runtime executing scripts occurs, the old owner will _not_ have an opportunity to execute `transferOwnership()`, and so the new owner will receive a `null` state in `receiveOwnership()`
+When [ownership](#entity-ownership) of an entity is transferred from one [Player](#players) to another, including possibly the [server player](#server-player), we say that the transfer is a **continuous ownership transfer**.
+Whenever the "from" `Player` is unavailable we say that it is a **discontinuous ownership transfer**.

+**Causes**: Discontinuous transfers occur when:
+1. A component initializes for the first time in an instance (either because the [instance](#instances) started or it just [spawned](#spawning) in).
+2. A player quits the app or crashes then the player's runtime is no longer available to package up the data.

+**Receiving Ownership**: In a discontinuous transfer the `state` argument in [receiveOwnership](#ownership-transfer) will be `null`.

 !!! warning Not handling non-'orderly' ownership transfers of 'local' execution mode Components is a frequent source of bugs
-    When a player runtime abruptly shuts down, there will not be any OnGrabEnd, OnAttachEnd, or OnPlayerExitWorld events delivered to the Components running in that runtime prior to the ownership transfer occurring.
-Unless the script has been written to have 'failsafe' behavior to return the intrinsic state of the Entity to a known default state when it is restarted in the server runtime, that Entity can become unusable due to having an inconsistent scripting state relative to its actual intrinsic state.
+    When a player abruptly leaves a world (usually because of quitting the app or crashing), there will not be any [OnGrabEnd](#grab-sequence-and-events), [OnAttachEnd](#attaching-entities), or [OnPlayerExitWorld](#player-entering-and-exiting-a-world) events delivered to the [Components](#components) running on that client prior to the ownership transfer occurring.

+    If the script isn't written to properly handle suddenly "resetting" then that Entity can become unusable / unpredictable due to having an scripting state that is incompatible with the state of the world.

+    A common pattern is to have *local scripts* send their state out to a server-owned entity so that if they "reset" they can then "ask" (via an [event](#communication-between-components)) for the state, when they start up again.

-### Auto Ownership Transfers
+### Automatic Ownership Transfers

 There are a number of situations where an entity's ownership is changed automatically.
 These situations act exactly if the ownership was changed via `entity.owner.set(...)`:
   1. When an entity is [grabbed by](#grabbing-entities) or [attached to](#attaching-entities) a player